Call Us

 Cognitive behavioural therapy (CBT)

-• The principle behind CBT is to identify negative thoughts and behaviours
+• The principle behind CBT is to help patients to identify their negative thoughts and behaviours, and understand why they developed in the first place

 • The therapist and other members of the group will help them challenge their beliefs and substitute more helpful ways of thinking and doing things